Cornish Metals Announces PDMR Dealing

-Following this purchase, Mr Hanano has a beneficial interest in 1,250,000 common shares representing 0.10% of the issued share capital in the Company.
+Following this purchase, Mr Turvey has a beneficial interest in 499,850 common shares representing 0.04% of the issued share capital in the Company and Mr McGloin has a beneficial interest in 680,556 common shares representing 0.05% of the issued share capital in the Company.

 The notification below, made in accordance with the requirements of the UK Market Abuse Regulation, provides further detail.